stolostron/rhacm-docs/governance/policy_overview.md

    - `disabled` parameter provides the ability to enable and disable your policies.

   - `remediationAction` parameter specifies the remediation of your policy.
 The parameter values are _enforce_ and _inform_.
 The _inform_ value reports whether the cluster is compliant to the specified policies.
 You must remediate your policy manually.
 The _enforce_ value automatically remediate the violations on the target managed clusters. **Important**: Some policies may not support the enforce feature.
+To learn more, see [Red Hat Advanced Cluster Management for Kubernetes policy controllers](../governance/policy_controllers.md).

       **Note**: For example, with `remediationAction` set to _inform_ and a policy that requires a specific role-based access control (RBAC), the policy status reports that the cluster is non-compliant if the role is not on the cluster.
 The policy includes the list of violations.
 No remediation actions are carried out in _inform_ mode.